redpanda-data/redpanda/docs/www/quick-start-docker.md

 --advertise-rpc-addr redpanda-3:33147
 ```

-## Using RPK

 Now you can run `rpk` on one of the containers to interact with the cluster:

 ```
 docker exec -it redpanda-1 rpk api status
 ```

-You should see output similar to the following:
+The output of the status command looks like:

 ```
   Redpanda Cluster Status